Das42/technical_assessment_github/README.md

 # Welcome!
-## This repo will show you how to become an honorrary member of the annex and practice Git along the way.
+## This repo will show you how to become an honorary member of the annex and practice Git along the way.
 ### Complete all of the below steps from the command line unless specified otherwise.

 #### Step 1: